malworthy/smoke/README.md

 ## String interpolation
 Anything between '%{' and '}' is evaluated and embedded into the string.
 You can also include a format string to format the evaluated value.
 Format strings only work on numbers and dates.
 For other data types the format string will be ignored.
-Use a dollar sign after the expression to add a format string.
-The format string is anything between the '$' and the closing '}'.
+Use a pipe '|' after the expression to add a format string.
+The format string is anything between the '|' and the closing '}'.

 Format strings are passed as is to the C code.
 See C documentation on strftime for date formats, and printf for number formats.

 ```
 var interpolated = "Value: %{1+1}" // "Value: 2"
-var withFormatting = "%{100.1234$%0.2f}" // "100.12"
+var withFormatting = "%{100.1234|0.2f}" // "100.12"
 ```

 ## Native functions